COSS-India/VoiceGive/documentation/project_setup.md

 - [ ] Android emulator or device connected
 - [ ] App runs successfully (`flutter run`)
 - [ ] All features working as expected

-**Congratulations!** You have successfully set up the Bhashadaan project.
-You can now start developing and contributing to the project.